UnGitLambda/PAFtoAF/README.md

   python PAFtoAFGUI.py
   - Using an IDE (such as the IDLE python, Spyder, Visual, etc...) opening the file in the IDE and then running it.
 #### The help button
-A 'Help' button (at the top) if here if you need more information on how it works.
+A 'Help' button (at the top) is here if you need more information on how it works.
 #### The formats button
 There is also a 'Formats' button next to the 'Help' button to have a better understanding of the accepted formats.
 #### The problems button